 Birding is a wonderful way to spend time outdoors and reap the health benefits of nature.
 Presently, over 47 million people in the United States consider themselves birders.
 Whether you are a novice or a seasoned birder, and whether you stay in your own yard or you adventure out, be sure to check out these helpful birding resources.
 If you have any questions or are interested in learning more about the health benefits of being in nature and birding, please get in touch with Laura Stanton, our Family and Consumer Science Extension Educator (and self-identified bird nerd).
 She has written the following articles and resources on this topic:

-Children's Books About Birds and Birding Image
+- Children's Books About Birds and Birding (4-Page PDF)

 Warren County Resources